 Why it’s a profitable business: Millennials these days have become more conscious of their health, and yoga is one of the popular ways to achieve a fit and healthy body.
-With proper time and energy management, there’s a potential to earn high income from teaching yoga classes.
+With proper time and energy management, there’s a potential to earn a high income from teaching yoga classes.

-Capital: Php 88,000 to Php 170,000 (for a teacher training course).
+Capital: PHP 88,000 to PHP 170,000 (for a teacher training course).

 Ideal for: Fitness and wellness enthusiasts who want to make teaching yoga a full-time career.

 - High demand for private yoga classes.

 - It gives the motivation to practice yoga more.

 - Enjoying the health benefits of yoga.

 - Expensive yoga teacher training courses that can cost as much as PHP 100,000+.

 - Intense competition; the market is full of yoga teachers, especially in cities like Manila.

 Why it’s a profitable business: The number of vehicle owners in the Philippines is growing.
 So is the demand for car wash services.
 Running a car wash can earn you a net monthly income of around PHP 30,000.